With our odds converter, easily convert moneyline, decimal, and fractional odds. Furthermore, unveil the implied probability of your given odds.

 To determine the probability, you would take the odds and divide that by the odds +100.
 For example, with the Red Sox game, the odds are +155, so you would divide that by 255, getting a probability of 0.61, or 61%.
 This means that the bookmaker believes the Sox have a 61% chance of winning.
 Instead of doing the math yourself, you can use an odds converter to quickly provide the same results.

 These odds are usually found with European sports betting and they are presented in a decimal format.
 These odds show you how much you could win for every $1 that is wagered.
 Decimal odds are pretty easy to understand.
-Let’s say the Atlanta Falcons have odds of 1.55 to win a football game.
+Let’s say you want to bet on football in NJ and the Atlanta Falcons have odds of 1.55 to win a football game.
 If you placed a $10 wager, your payout would be $15.50.

 If you want to convert odds to probability, you would divide 1 by the decimal odds that are presented.
 For example, if the Toronto Maple Leafs have odds of 1.80, you would use the equation 1/1.80, which would result in 0.56, or a 56% chance of winning.